-The status reporting system (cf. Figure 5-2 Overview of status registers) stores all information on errors which have occurred.
+The status reporting system (cf. Figure 0-2) stores all information on errors which have occurred.
 This information is stored in the error queue.
 The the error queue can be queried via IEC/IEEE bus or via the Ethernet.

 The information is of a hierarchical structure.
 The register status byte (STB) defined in IEEE 488.2 and its associated mask register service request enable (SRE) form the uppermost level.
 The STB receives its information from the standard event status register (ESR) which is also defined in IEEE 488.2 with the associated mask register standard event status enable (ESE).